gsuuon/model.nvim/README.md

 #### Utility
 Yank a file or range with filename and diagnostics
 - `:Myank` — in normal mode, yanks the entire file and diagnostics to the default register.
 In visual, yanks the given lines and diagnostics within the selected region.
-Can provide an argument to yank to a different register.
+You can provide an argument to yank to a different register, e.g. `:Myank *<CR>`.
 Use `:Myank` then `p` to quickly add some context into a chat.

 ##### Telescope extension
 If you use [telescope](https://github.com/nvim-telescope/telescope.nvim), mchat buffers can be browsed with `:Telescope model mchat`.